Anna Wangenheim

-Anna Wangenheim (née Mikkelsen; born August 1982) is a Greenlandic politician (Demokraatit).
+Anna Wangenheim (née Mikkelsen; born August 1982) is a Greenlandic politician representing the Demokraatit party in Greenland's parliament, the Inatsisartut.

 Early life and career

 Anna Wangenheim is the middle of three daughters of Danish carpenter Henning Mikkelsen and Greenlandic hospital administrator Karline Kristiansen, a daughter of the sheep farmer Abel Kristiansen.
 Through her mother, she is the niece of Benedikte Thorsteinsson (b.
 1950) and cousin of Vittus Qujaukitsoq (b.
 1971).
 Her mother died of cancer when Anna was 18 and her father also had cancer three years later.
 After her father actually wanted her to become a nurse, she began studying journalism at the journalism school in Nuuk after graduating from school in 2003 due to her parents' illnesses.
 However, she dropped out after a year because of her father's death.
 From 2004 to 2006, she was an assistant teacher in Narsaq.
 After the birth of her daughter and the separation from her father, she moved to Denmark where she worked as a production technologist in Aarhus from 2006 to 2008.
 She then trained as a nurse at the University College of Southern Denmark.
 She married while she was studying and had two more sons and her husband's three stepchildren before the marriage ended in divorce.
 After graduating in 2014, she worked as a nurse in Denmark before returning to Narsaq after the divorce, but soon moved back to Denmark out of disappointment before moving to Nuuk in December 2016.